 This summer we loaded up the camper and headed north to Smoky Mountain National Park, Shenandoah and Acadia.
-Why it’s not the first time we’ve spent the summer exploring a variety of parks, it is the first time we’ve taken the camper.
+It’s not the first time we’ve spent the summer exploring a variety of parks, but it is the first time we’ve taken the camper.

 Destination: Great Smoky Mountain National Park